New State (ok. 1567–ok. 1085 p.n.e.)

 Third transition period (ok.
 1085–664 p.n.e.)

 The period of decay of Egypt into smaller states, rule by priests and foreign dynasties.
 During this period, the Libyan dynasties seized power (XXII i XXIII) i kuszycka (XXV).
 Egypt was shattered politically – in Lower Egypt, with the capital in Tanisa, kings ruled, and in the Upper, around the religious center in Thebes, priests of Amun.
-W 671 p.n.e.
+In 671 p.n.e.
 The Assyrians took over Memphis, who 8 years later, they also occupied Thebes.

 The declining period (664–332 p.n.e.)

 Egypt was reunited and stabilized, which began with the reign of Psamtik I..
 During this period, the country flourished in terms of culture and economy, Expeditions to the Middle East and Cyprus ended successfully, and the streak was interrupted by the defeat of the last ruler of the XXVI Dynasty in the battle with the Persian army.
-W 525 The Persians occupied Lydia and Babylonia, allied with Egypt against Persia, and Egypt itself, the reign of the Persian dynasty.
+In 525 The Persians occupied Lydia and Babylonia, allied with Egypt against Persia, and Egypt itself, the reign of the Persian dynasty.
 Eleven years later, the Macedonian leader Alexander the Great entered the country on the Nile without a fight, opening his new period - the so-called.
 Greek era.

 Greek era - (332–30 p.n.e.)